 Piriformis Stretch Test is used to determine if the Piriformis muscle is compressing (entrapping) the sciatic nerve against the greater sciatic notch.

 Patient Position: supine (lying face up), flat on the back

 While performing this test, it is important that:

 If the right sciatic pain is reduced while running this test, the right Piriformis muscle is in spasm and is compressing (entrapping) the right sciatic nerve against the greater sciatic notch (e.g., Piriformis Syndrome).

 If the right sciatic pain is not reduced while running this test, the right Piriformis muscle is not compressing (entrapping) the right sciatic nerve against the greater sciatic notch.

-Yeoman was the first describe piriformis syndrome in 1928.
-Based on 100 case studies (patients with low back pain), Yeoman diagnosed 36 as having periarthritis involving the anterior sacroiliac ligament, the piriformis muscle and the adjacent radicals of the sciatic nerve (although Yeoman do not mention the term 'piriformis syndrome' in his original paper).
+Yeoman was the first to describe piriformis syndrome in 1928.
+Based on 100 case studies (patients with low back pain), Yeoman diagnosed 36 as having periarthritis involving the anterior sacroiliac ligament, the piriformis muscle and the adjacent radicals of the sciatic nerve (although Yeoman does not mention the term 'piriformis syndrome' in his original paper).

 In one recent hospital study, 45 of 750 patients with low back pain were found to have piriformis syndrome.
 Other studies have estimated the incidence of piriformis syndrome in sciatic patients at 6%.

 In approximately 15% of the population, the peroneal portion of the sciatic nerve passes through the muscle belly of the piriformis muscle, or the undivided sciatic nerve penetrates the belly of the piriformis muscle.
-These people are more prone to develop a mechanically induced piriformis syndrome (Chaitow and Walker, 2000)
+These people are more prone to develop mechanically induced piriformis syndrome (Chaitow and Walker, 2000)